osisoft/OMF-Developer-Companion-Guide/docs/OMF_Before.rst

       which will stay immutable, or can have values whose changes will not be recorded in the data historian; for example, a serial number of an I/O device.

-   *  Logical assets, such as data streams (representing collections of values), which should be sent to Relay ingress as one transaction; that is, all values of a given stream should be sent in one update, and no single value can be skipped.
+   *  Logical assets, such as data streams (representing collections of values), which should be sent to PI Connector Relay ingress as one transaction; that is, all values of a given stream should be sent in one update, and no single value can be skipped.
 Data for each of these points in the stream is recorded by the data historian with an appropriate timestamp.